Coop-Wolf/1064-Data-Structures/Assignments/A#1/README.md

 ### Cooper Wolf
 ### Description:

 This program imulates a bank.
-It recieves account information from the user and gives them the ability to deposit, withdrawl and make various transfers.
+It recieves account information from the user and gives them the ability to deposit, withdral and make various transfers.

 ### Files